-Net cash provided by operations was \$293.9 million compared to cash provided by operations of \$114.8 million for the nine months ended September 30, 2023 and 2022, respectively.
-The increase in operating cash flows was primarily due to lower income tax paid, lower cash paid to suppliers and employees, higher dividends proceeds and miscellaneous receipts and higher cash received from customers, partially offset by lower proceeds from foreign exchange contracts and higher interest paid.
+Net cash provided by operations was \$293.9 \$69.8 million compared to cash provided by operations of \$114.8 and \$98.1 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+The increase decrease in operating cash flows was primarily due to lower income tax paid, lower cash received from customers and higher cash paid to suppliers and employees, higher dividends proceeds and miscellaneous receipts and higher cash received from customers, partially offset by lower income tax paid and higher proceeds from foreign exchange contracts and higher interest paid contracts.